simopt-admin/simopt/docs/source/models/rmitd.rst

 Sources of Randomness:
 ----------------------
-Two sources of randomness are used to generate the :math:`X`s and :math:`Y`s that form demands.
+Two sources of randomness are used to generate the :math:`X`'s and :math:`Y`'s that form demands.

 Model Factors: